KevinBian107/ensemble-imbalanced-data/README.md

   style="width: 100%; height: 400px; border: none;"
 ></iframe>

 This result is **significant with a p vlaue less than 0.05**, we reject the null hypothesis!
+Seems like our model is prettu robust for the group of vegan + vegetarian.

 ## More Questions?
 If you have more questions, all the code that made this predictive model and the analysis is all in the developer repository that is open souced on GitHub: